angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 If you are new to code generation in general, you might want to read our article "[Generate Angular API clients with Swagger](https://angular.schule/blog/2018-04-swagger-codegen)" and start with the new OpenAPI Generator.

-If you already use swagger-codegen then you should migrate from Swagger Codegen to OpenAPI Generator sooner than later.
+If you already use swagger-codegen then you will want to migrate from Swagger Codegen to OpenAPI Generator sooner than later.
 Please refer to the [migration guide](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/migration-from-swagger-codegen.md) for this.
 Right now it can be used as drop-in replacement.

-You don't need to look back, William Cheng and all the other 40+ top contributors won't work on swagger-codegen any more (no PR or reply to issues).
+As of now, SmartBear Software has not mentioned any plan for swagger-codegen.
-Since the big community-power is lost, we shouldn't expect any progress on swagger-codegen any more.
+We will update this article if there will be an official statement regarding the fork.